JennyJudova/three-day-weather-forecast/README.md

 - Building on the challenges I would like to expand the app to show a more detailed 3-hour forecast breakdown for each day.
 - Currently the two components have some repetitive code, so another future improvement will be refactoring the current code.
+- Making the current web app mobile friendly.
+Currently the app can be viewed on a phone however because it was built as a web app it is not the most user friendly experience.

 ---